 For a home theater system intended to provide a surround-sound cinematic experience for movies, a receiver is the better choice.

 That’s because a receiver acts as your home theater’s central hub, relaying both audio and video signals from the source to your output media devices.

 That means a quality receiver should convert and relay signals to every speaker to ensure the surround sound system works as intended.

-Moreover, they come with a load of features for connecting different media devices and fine tuning your movie experience.
+Moreover, they come with a load of features for connecting different media devices and fine-tuning your movie experience.

 All in all, we generally recommend that you go with a receiver if you are unsure.
-This is because the massive increase in functionality that you will get with a receiver is a bigger benefit over just amplification.
+This is because the massive increase in functionality that you will get with a receiver is a bigger benefit than just amplification.

 Are There In-Ceiling Speakers that Don’t Require an Amp or Receiver?